Cervical cancer screening

 Cervical cancer screening involves a smear test, carried out by a doctor or nurse.
 The smear test looks for early changes in the cells of the cervix, which could lead to cancer if not found early.
 It takes less than five minutes, and it may be uncomfortable but it's not painful.

-Smear tests are important because you don't usually have symptoms when you have abnormal changes in the cells of your cervix.
-A smear test is the only way to detect these changes, and this could save your life.
+Cervical screening is important because you don't usually have symptoms when you have abnormal changes in the cells of your cervix.
+Screening is the only way to detect these changes early before they become a cancer, and this could save your life., and this could save your life.

-Every woman between 25 and 60 should have a regular smear test, whether they're single or married, have sex with men or women, have had the HPV vaccine, have stopped having babies or are post-menopausal.
+Everyone who has a cervix and is aged between 25 and 65 should have a regular smear test, whether they're single or married, have sex with men or women, have had the HPV vaccine, have stopped having babies or are post-menopausal.